Briggs Cunningham: Sailing

 Owing to his mother's concerns about the dangers of automobile racing, Cunningham did not pursue a driving career until after her death, but did race sail boats competitively.

-At seventeen he joined the Pequot Yacht Club and began to race Star Class boats.
+At seventeen, Cunningham joined the Pequot Yacht Club and began to race Star Class boats.
 He said that it was his wife who taught him to sail.

 Cunningham partnered with his father-in-law Frederick T. Bedford to purchase the eight meter Loke in 1928.

-In 1929 he bought the six meter Akaba, and renamed her Lucie — the first of two of his boats with that name.
-In 1930 Cunningham commissioned Clinton H. Crane to design a new 6 meter, also to be named Lucie.
+In 1929, Cunningham bought the six meter Akaba, and renamed her Lucie — the first of two of his boats with that name.
+In 1930, Cunningham commissioned Clinton H. Crane to design a new 6 meter, also to be named Lucie.
 She was built at the Henry B. Nevins Boatyard in New York in 1931.
 He spent part of his honeymoon sailing the new Lucie.
-Cunningham won 6 world titles in 6 meter yachts.
+Cunningham won six world titles in 6 meter yachts.

 F.T.
 Bedford commissioned the 12 meter Nyala as a gift for Cunningham and his daughter Lucie when they married.

-In 1931 Cunningham was a crew member aboard the Dorade when it won the race around the Fastnet Rock.
+In 1931, Cunningham was a crew member aboard the Dorade when it won the race around the Fastnet Rock.

-In 1937 he was a member of the crew for Harold Stirling Vanderbilt on his yacht Vim.
+In 1937, he was a member of the crew for Harold Stirling Vanderbilt on his yacht Vim.

 Cunningham bought the schooner Brilliant from the Coast Guard after WWII, and modified it in an attempt to increase its speed.
-In 1953 he donated the Brilliant to the Mystic Seaport to be used as an off-shore classroom.
+In 1953, he donated the Brilliant to the Mystic Seaport to be used as an off-shore classroom.

 The Brilliant was the first vessel to receive a Cunningham downhaul, an improved downhaul invented by Cunningham that has come to bear his name.

 Cunningham was part of the syndicate that commissioned construction of the 12 meter sloop Columbia to contest the first post-war America's Cup race in 1958.
 The original choice to skipper Columbia in the America's Cup was Cornelius "Corny" Shields, but when he was sidelined by heart troubles Cunningham stepped in and led the boat and crew to victory.